Dollar Cost Averaging

 What Is Dollar Cost Averaging?

-Dollar-cost averaging (DCA) is an investment strategy where an individual invests a fixed amount at regular intervals into the same stocks, mutual funds, or ETFs (exchange-traded funds).
+Dollar-cost averaging (DCA) is an investment strategy when individuals invest a fixed amount at regular intervals into the same stocks, mutual funds, or ETFs (exchange-traded funds).
 No matter what the financial markets are doing, the dollar amount never varies.

 At times when the market price per share is high, the invested amount buys fewer shares of the investment.
-Conversely, at times when the market prices fall, the investor is able to purchase more shares.
+Conversely, at times when the market prices fall, investors are able to purchase more shares.

 Dollar-cost averaging also takes a lot of fear and uncertainty out of the short-term markets and volatile investments.
 It is not, however, a guarantee for making money.
 No single strategy fits every person and situation.
 That said, understanding how dollar-cost averaging compares to lump sum investing (more on that below) can help an investor sift through their choices and make better financial decisions.

 There are plenty of reasons why people lean on dollar cost averaging.
-Most notably, this financial method:
+The most notable advantages of DCA include:

 Eliminates the Need for Market Timing